codingEzio/codingezio.github.io/content/2022-12-05-Microservice-01-Concepts.md

 - I'm confused and scared by the sheer amount of stuff I need to know
   - Don't worry, they are here to solve *problems*
   - Don't be scared, they are inherently simple, the *complexity* is in your business

+#### Why the functionalities overlap so much

+> What I meant by that is things like *Nacos* tries to solve/does multiple things like *Service Discovery*, *Service Registration* and *Configuration Management*.
+Is it a bad thing?
+Hell no!
+But it does confuse me a bit about which tech stack to choose from when I was trying learn about Microservices at the very beginning.

+- Is it hard to switch from one stack to an *alternative*

+  > Especially you used not just one features that the alternative to it doesn't have

 ## How (and why)